 - The third believed all people were leaders and capable of influence and listened to everyone.

 - The fourth belief had no tolerance for unproductive behavior.

-Because this team had so many people with Belief, this strength actually provided the necessary elements for a cohesive team.
-The shared strength of Belief raised self-awareness and team-awareness and led to a better team environment, a higher level of conversation, a greater productivity and efficiency as the whole team.
-The strength of Belief began to form a shared understanding and honored where each person was coming from.
+Because this team had so many people with Belief®, this Strength actually provided the necessary elements for a cohesive team.
+The shared Strength of Belief® raised self-awareness and team-awareness and led to a better team environment, a higher level of conversation, and greater productivity and efficiency as a whole team.
+The Strength of Belief® began to form a shared understanding and honored where each person was coming from.

 A woman we know with Belief® believes in holistic medicine, a clean and healthy environment, and all her decisions are made with this strong Belief® guiding her worldview.

 Do you have the Strengthsfinder Theme of Belief®?
 What does it look like for you?